Which SAP Courses Are Most In Demand

 SAP FI, one of the most recognised SAP assets, is frequently referred to as an ECC, which stands for ‘ERP Central Component’.
 This financial accounting module helps to automate and store financial data across an entire enterprise, covering everything from payroll to reporting.

 There are always official SAP courses running that cover various angles of financial automation.
-With so many businesses across the world adopting SAP for their finances, often using a bespoke configuration, experts can benefit from having a broad knowledge of the module but may need specific training to gain a deeper knowledge.
+With so many businesses across the world adopting SAP for their finances, often using a bespoke configuration, experts can benefit from having a broad knowledge of the module but may need specific training to gain deeper knowledge.

 With SAP SCM helping businesses manage their supply chain more efficiently, this module helps to cover production planning, business forecasting and demand planning.
 The software helps businesses become more streamlined by bringing new technologies such as AI and the Internet of Things to supply chain management.